Giancarl021/ifmd/.github/docs/concepts/macros.md

 If the value was not set by any of the methods mentioned above, the macro will not be replaced and will be rendered as is.

-These values can be used anywhere in the `index.html` of the template.
+These values can be used anywhere in the `index.html` of the template or in the documentation files that are being processed.

 > **Important:** Imported files are not processed by the macros, so the macros will not be replaced in the imported files.
 Only the `index.html` file is processed by the macros.